hq9000/hq9000/_posts/2023-05-03-looking-for-music-collaborators.md

 By the way my long term (since 2008) favorite DAW is Reaper.
 Which is simply awesome!

-Currently I am interested in such genres as Progressive, Trance, Techno etc. but open to explore others.
+Currently I am interested such genres as Progressive, Trance, Techno etc. but open to explore others.

 ## My releases